MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ### Rectangle Block

+Rectangle Block finds the X and Y co-ordinates of the centre of a rectangular block (the work-piece itself, or a rectangular protruding feature) by moving outside of the block from an operator-chosen approximate centre-point, descending to a probing depth and then probing twice along each surface of the block, at the clearance distance inwards and outside of each expected corner.

+The probe will be lifted back to the starting Z height after the first X surface has been probed, allowing it to move across the block to the second surface.
+The probe will stay at the probe height to move across to the first Y surface, and then will return to the starting Z height to move to the second Y surface.
+After the probing cycle is complete, the probe will be lifted back to the starting Z height and moved above the centre of the block.

+You will be asked to enter the following information:

+* **Width of Block** - The approximate width of the block, measured along the X axis.
+The surfaces along the X axis would be facing directly towards or away from you if you were standing at the front of the machine.
+* **Length of Block** - The approximate length of the block, measured along the Y axis.
+The surfaces along the Y axis would be to the left and right of you, if you were standing at the front of the machine.
+* **Clearance** - The distance inwards from each corner and outside of each surface that will be used to calculate our starting points to probe.
+For example, when probing near the front left corner on the X axis, our starting point would be the approximate location of the corner in X and Y (based on the operator-chosen approximate centre-point of the block, width and length) plus the clearance distance in Y, and minus the clearance distance in X (i.e. outside the surface and inwards from the expected corner position).
+* **Overtravel** - The distance 'past' each expected surface to set the probe target location, which accounts for any inaccuracy in the operator-chosen centre-point of the block, or rotation of the block itself.
+* **Approximate Centre-Point** - You will be prompted to jog the probe or datum tool over the approximate centre-point of the block.
+* **Probe Depth** - The depth from the operator-chosen centre-point to descend to, before probing the inner surfaces of the block.

-Rectangle block sets a WCS origin in X and Y axes to the center of a rectangular block (protruding feature or a rectangular work-piece itself).
-This probing cycle is additionally useful for measurement, as it can be used to calibrate touch probes or accurately measure the dimensions of a work-piece.
+Rectangle block sets a WCS origin in X and Y axes to the centre of the block (protruding feature or a rectangular work-piece itself).
+This probing cycle is additionally useful for measurement, as it can be used to calibrate touch probes or accurately measure the dimensions of a work-piece, as well as identifying its rotation from the machine axes.

 ```mermaid
 flowchart TB